 We can only expect a greater reliance on renewables in the future.
 Thanks to technological advancements, these have gotten much cheaper and more effective even in the last decade.
 The popularity of this holistic system-level approach has accelerated considerably in the past few years.

-The UK is undoubtedly the one to follow for renewable energy breakthroughs, with ambitious targets in place to achieve carbon neutrality as soon as possible.
+The UK is undoubtedly the one to follow for renewable energy breakthroughs, with ambitious targets to achieve carbon neutrality as soon as possible.

-Looking ahead, fast-growing technology such as AI, cloud, and IoT will undoubtedly enable even more optimisation, presenting exciting potential on the path to carbon reduction.
+Looking ahead, fast-growing technology such as AI, cloud, and IoT will undoubtedly enable even more optimisation, presenting exciting potential for carbon reduction.

-Floating PV is still a new approach to the energy transition as compared to the ground panels we are used to, but it appears to offer a huge potential in regions where space for solar farms is limited or where water is abundant.
-We will become less dependent on fossil fuels as we put more solar on the land, rooftops, and even oceans.
+Floating PV is still a new approach to the energy transition compared to the ground panels we use.
+Still, it offers a huge potential in regions with limited space for solar farms or abundant water.
+We will become less dependent on fossil fuels as we put more solar on the land, rooftops, and oceans.

-For the time being, floating-PV has a promising future in boosting worldwide renewable energy generation in various regions and sectors.
+For now, floating PV has a promising future in boosting worldwide renewable energy generation in various regions and sectors.
 As tech and construction techniques advance and via economies of scale, installation prices will decrease.
 Meanwhile, the benefits, which range from encouraging sustainable energy to reducing water scarcity and preserving biodiversity to creating jobs, are only getting started.